 This is a search is sometimes quoted for as part of the standard Somerset conveyancing searches.
 It is not a small document of more than thirty pages, listing and detailing significant information about Somerset around the property and the people living there.
 It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the local Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average Property Price, Crime statistics, Local Education with maps and statistics, Local Amenities and other useful data about Somerset.

 How does conveyancing in Somerset differ for newly converted properties?

-Most buyers of new build or newly converted property in Somerset contact us having been asked by the builder to exchange contracts and commit to the purchase even before the house is completed.
-This is because house builders in Somerset usually purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Somerset contact us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the residence is completed.
+This is because new home sellers in Somerset tend to purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Somerset or who has acted in the same development.